 Next, make a to-do list outlining how you want your online social assets handled.
 You may choose to have your Facebook profile deleted or memorialized after your death.
 If you prefer to keep it active, you can designate a “legacy contact” to manage it.
 Google’s Inactive Account Manager lets you tell the company what to do with your Gmail, Blogger, YouTube and other accounts when you depart.

 If you want to leave some sort of digital message after your death, you might ask someone to post a photo album chronicling your life on Flickr or a personal video to your YouTube channel.
 You can write final letters to family and friends on sites like Afterwords and My Goodbye Message.
 To Loved Ones allows users to schedule messages to be sent on birthdays, anniversaries or other special occasions.

 We can work closely with your tax and estate professionals to make sure your estate plan addresses a changing landscape.
-Call your Denver financial planner Jordan Dechtman at 303-741-9772, email him at Jordan@JordanDechtman.com or visit our website www.JordanDechtman.com to schedule an appointment.
+Call your Denver financial planner Jordan Dechtman at 303-741-9772 or email him to schedule an appointment.

 Written by Securities America for Distribution by Jordan Dechtman.